Post Kinds Plugin

 For the general concept of "Post Kinds", see:

 The Post Kinds Plugin makes it clear when your post is a reply or a like of someone else's post.
-It can also distinguish notes, articles and photos in a manner similar to WordPress post formats.
+It can also distinguish notes, articles and photos as a drop in replacement for WordPress post formats.

 There are other ways to achieve the same results in WordPress...for example, marking up your content with microformats manually within the post editor.